Today, secure searches account for 95% of Google's traffic. The other search engines follow the same trend.

-AFS Analytics developed an algorithm able to predict in real time the search terms used by each visitor.
-Thanks to artificial intelligence, the prediction becomes more accurate and powerful over time.
-The algorithm captures the data from your website but also from your “Google Search Console” account via an API.
+AFS Analytics developed an algorithm able to recover in real time the search terms used by each visitor.
+Thanks to artificial intelligence, the recovery becomes more accurate and powerful over time.
+The algorithm captures the data from your website and from your “Google Search Console” account.

 This feature is available but limited with the free plan.
 The Silver and Gold plans offer a more powerful algorithm and a larger history.
 For each keyword, additional information is available: position, linked pages, popularity, etc.